richardsplit/az-sqldb-assistant-rd/README.md

 2. Open the displayed URL in your browser, usually `http://localhost:8501`.

-3. Type in your natural language query into the input box, like "Show me all expenses greater than 1000".
+3. Type in your natural language query into the input box, like "Show me all transactions and transaction timestamp for this month".

-4. View the generated SQL query and the results from the database.
+4. View the generated SQL Server specific query and the results from the database.

 ## How It Works